Clustering multivariate functional data using unsupervised binary trees: Multivariate functional clustering

 This method has three hyperparameters that should be set by the user.
-The first one is the number of components kept when a MFPCA is run ($\mathtt{n_{comp}}$).
-Its default value is set to explain $95\%$ of the variance within the data.
-We do not need to have a large $\mathtt{n_{comp}}$ because of the binary split situation.
-Thus, only few components are require to discriminate between two groups at each node of the tree.
+The first one is $J$, the number of components kept when an MFPCA is run.
+In our implementation, $J=\sum_{p=1}^P J^{(p)} $, and the user chooses the values $J^{(p)} $.
+According to the notation in Lemma \ref{lemma:KLtoMKL}, for each $1\leq p \leq P$, $J^{(p)} $ represents the numbers of scores for each coordinate (or variable) $X^{(p)}$.
+The default value for each $J^{(p)} $ is set to explain $95\%$ of the variance of the variable $X^{(p)}$ within the data.
+Let us point out that the $ J^{(p)} $ need not be large in order to detect a mixture structure.
+In fact, as explained in Section \ref{nb_sco_sm} in the Supplementary material, the first score could already detect the mixture in many situations.
+Therefore, when the rule of percentage of explained variance applied for each $p$, leads to large $J$, we recommend considering only one or two scores for each, or at least some coordinates $X^{(p)}$.
+One can thus keep $ J $ reasonably low.
+Higher dimension $ J $ for the vector of scores for which we consider a Gaussian mixture model could result in less performance for detecting a mixture structure in the nodes, especially for those with few data.
 The second hyperparameter is the minimum number of elements within a node to be considered to be split ($\mathtt{minsize}$).
-In practice, it should be larger than $2$, otherwise, the computation of the MFPCA is not feasible.
-The default value is set to $10$.
+In practice, it should be larger than $2$, the default value is set to $10$.
 The last one, $K_{max}$, refers to the number of Gaussian mixture models to try in order to decide if there is at least two clusters in the data.
-Its default value is set to $5$ but, in practice, to reduce computation time, it could be set to $2$.
-Thus, we will just compare the model with two modes against that with zero clusters.
+Its default value is set to $5$ but, in practice, to reduce computation, it could be set to $2$.
+Thus, we will just compare the model with two modes against that with one group.
+In some rare cases, we noticed that $K_{max} = 2$ did not allow a mixture structure to be detected while this was possible with slightly larger $K_{max}$.
+This was the reason for proposing a default $K_{max}$ larger than 2, even if, as pointed out by a reviewer, $K_{max} = 2$ would be the natural default value with a binary splitting, as we propose.